Fite, Nocardia sp., Artificial

 - See Procedure Note #2.

-- Stain slides in freshly filtered Solution B: Carbol Fuchsin Stain Solution for 30 minutes at room temperature.
+- Stain in freshly filtered Solution B: Carbol Fuchsin Stain, Ziehl-Neelsen for 15 minutes at room temperature.

-- Blot excess water from slide and air-dry completely.
+- Blot excess water from slide and air-dry or oven-dry completely.

 - Dip dried slides in xylene and coverslip with a compatible mounting medium.